NeKroFR/HashQuake/README.md

 # Hash-Collider

-A tool to evaluate your hashing function for potential collisions.
+Tool for testing and discovering hash collisions.
+It allows you to specify your own hashing function and evaluate it for potential collisions.